At Newbridge High School we offer a curriculum which:

 All students should be equipped with the knowledge, skills and understanding to achieve as highly as possible at Key Stage 4 and beyond.

 Curriculum structure the curriculum is delivered through a 25 lesson a week timetable, each lesson lasting for 55 minutes.
 In addition there are 4 sessions a week with the tutor through which Personal Health and Social Education is delivered.
-The balance of time is as follows:

 In all subjects we aim to build on the learning that has taken place in the Primary School at Key Stage 2.
 Broadly we follow the national curriculum at Key Stage 3, although we also aim to prepare our students for GCSE at the end of Year 11, and have planned curriculum and assessment milestones in all subjects with our partner schools in the Ashby and Coalville area.
 Assessment is continuous through formative tasks and through end of course summative assessments.